AER-RC/CLBLM/README.md

 8. **Solar Radiance**

 Solar radiance calculations can be performed by utilizing a particular solar source function file `SOLAR.RAD.nc`.
-A `SOLAR.RAD.nc` file can be generated with the program `build_solar`.
+The `SOLAR.RAD.nc` file can be generated with the program `build_solar`.
 The AER solar source function is based on information from the NRLSSI2 model, allowing the user to account for solar variability.
 The solar source function is available is at a high spectral resolution (i.e. for monochromatic calculations) and 1 cm<sup>-1</sup>? resolution.
 See the CLBLM example package and instructions for more details.

 9. **Line coupling/mixing**